CLASSIC WEST PAPUA BIRDING TOUR, INDONESIA: DETAILED ITINERARY

 A short drive away in the foothills there is a good chance of seeing Pesquet’s (or Vulturine) Parrots flying overhead.
 We will also devote some time to looking for the impressive Victoria Crowned Pigeon.

-We will spend most of our six nights here in buildings in one or two of the local villages, but we will also camp for one or two nights higher up in the mountains.
-In the late afternoon we will start our exploration of this remote area.
+We will spend most of our six nights here in one or two of the local villages, but we will also camp for one or two nights higher up in the mountains.
+In the late afternoon, we will start our exploration of this remote area.